Japanese journalist detained in Myanmar | Law-Order

 Japanese journalist detained in Myanmar

-Myanmar authorities have detained a Japanese journalist, Yuki Kitazumi, after picking him up from his home in Yangon, news reports said on Monday.
-BBC Burmese quoted a witness as saying the reporter was taken into custody by troops on Sunday night.
+Myanmar authorities detained a Japanese journalist in Yangon on Sunday evening, Japan's government said on Monday, adding that it was trying to seek his release.

+BBC Burmese quoted a witness as saying freelance journalist Yuka Kitazumi was picked up from his home and taken into custody by troops on Sunday night.
 He was asked to raise both hands and was taken away in a car, it said.
+Japan's government spokesman described the journalist as a man in his forties, without naming him.

+"We are seeking, from Myanmar, his quick release, and we are trying to secure the safety of Japanese nationals," Chief Cabinet Secretary Katsunobu Kato told a news conference, adding that the government was seeking details on the circumstances surrounding the journalist's detention.
+A spokesman for the junta did not respond to calls asking for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)